DmitriGekhtman/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/logging.md

 :::

 ## The Ray log directory
-Each Ray pod runs multiple processes.
+Each Ray pod runs several component processes, such as the Raylet, object manager, and dashboard agent.
-Ray processes log to files in the directory `/tmp/ray/session_latest/logs`.
+These components log to files in the directory `/tmp/ray/session_latest/logs` in the pod's file system.

 ## Log processing tools
 There are number of log processing tools available within the Kubernetes